 “Chi-square with Yates’ correction was used to assess the independence of the number of ticks observed between males and females while accounting for the observations for each sex”

 Lines 114-115: “Body condition index (BCI) was calculated from the residuals of an ordinary least squares linear regression of mass (g) on length (SVL)” Was this relationship linear?
 Or should the authors log-transform SVL and mass prior to performing the regression?
 Do females and males in Sceloporus undulatus show sexual dimorphism or have asynchronous reproductive cycles with storage of fat bodies in different seasons as in other lizard and Sceloporus species so BCI should be calculated for males and females separately?
 Response: Good points here.
 First you are correct that S. undulatus show sexual dimorphism and this would affect storage of fat bodies.
-Therefore they would need to be analysed separately.
+Therefore, they would need to be analysed separately.
 However, in the results section females were removed from further analysis due of the low frequency of parasitism (See results section paragraph 1).

-As for the linearity mass (g) on length (SVL mm) the relationship was linear without transformation (see below).
+As for the linearity of mass (g) on length (SVL mm) the relationship was linear without transformation (see below).
 We have added the following in the final paragraph to the methods section to clarify that normality was checked with all data:

 “We assessed the data for homogeneity of variances and normal distribution where relevant.
 If the data did not conform to these assumptions, we applied transformations to achieve approximate normality and variance homogeneity.”